 Recipe Testers’ Reviews

-Ina Garten’s mashed potatoes with lemon is a fun spin on mashed potatoes and a recipe that could work with several varieties of white and yellow potatoes.
-I think it might be worth adding a little extra salt given the lemony flavor but this was a well-received side dish for dinner.
+These lemon mashed potatoes are a fun spin on mashed potatoes and a recipe that could work with several varieties of white and yellow potatoes.
+I think it might be worth adding a little extra salt, given the lemony flavor, but this was a well-received side dish for dinner.
 We served this with a classic roast chicken and garlicky broccoli rabe.

-Technically, this wasn’t a challenge.
-The directions were crystal-clear and resulted in soft, creamy, rich mashed potatoes with just enough lemon to be a perfect complement to the fish.
+The directions were crystal-clear, resulting in soft, creamy, rich mashed potatoes with just enough lemon to complement the fish beautifully.
 I’d make this again, and my wife suggested serving this dish with chicken or ham.
-We served the mashed potato with lemon with fried whiting (coating–Louisiana brand New Orleans style breading), peas, and homemade roasted applesauce, with sweet tea to drink.
+We served the mashed potato with lemon, fried whiting (coated Louisiana brand New Orleans style breading), peas, homemade roasted applesauce, and sweet tea to drink.

 Magnifico–Ina Garten’s mashed potatoes with lemon are so, so worthwhile!
-This dish elevates anything you think you love about mashed potatoes to a beautiful, perfect texture and silky flavor.
-The lemon is delicate, the steady addition of whisked-in butter and milk help make these gleam like a silk ribbon, and they’re surely worth the patient effort.
+This dish elevates anything you think you love about mashed potatoes to a beautiful, perfect, satiny flavor.
+The lemon is delicate, and the steady addition of whisked-in butter and milk helps make these gleam like a silk ribbon.
+They’re surely worth the effort.

 My potatoes were especially tender and reminded us of why we love Yukon Golds.
 While the amount of salt and pepper was about spot on, himself might have taken a bit more black pepper, which blends so well with butter.
 I love how lemon zest conveys the lemony flavor, even without the actual juice, and might even be more generous with zest.

-I only considered for a nanosecond doing less than the whole recipe, because potatoes are always so welcome the next day.
-Since these are so lovely, in reheating I would suggest a gentle reheat if you want to retain the texture by using either a gentle stovetop method in a non-stick pan or double boiler.
-If you reheat in the oven, cover with foil.
-The recipe serves 4-6, and only with great reluctance do you pass on seconds, so as to have it again the next day.
-The first night we had this with some nice spice-rubbed baby back ribs, and day two, with a flat iron steak.
+The recipe serves 4 to 6, and only with great reluctance did we pass on seconds to have it again the next day.
+The first night, we had this with some lovely baby back ribs, and on day two, we had a flat iron steak.
 This would be equally delicious with some braised short ribs or a nice bit of seared halibut.

 About David Leite